 Listed companies place significant importance on their inclusion in the ASX 200 as it generates institutional interest, encourages investment and often entices research by stockbroking firms and analysts.

-A five panel "Index Committee" rebalances the ASX 200 quarterly to ensure listing criteria and liquidity are maintained.
-Visit the Index Methodology & Calculation page for more information on the construction, maintenance and company selection criteria.
+A five panel "Index Committee" rebalance the ASX 200 to ensure listing criteria and liquidity are maintained.

 In June 2023, there were 0 additions and 0 removals.
 See a list of historical rebalance announcements.